Slow Traveler, and the art of slow travel

 What is the art of traveling slowly?

-Of course, time is an important factor.
-It takes time to experience a region intensively.
-In this sentence alone, everything that makes up Slow Travel is included: on trips, there is ample opportunity to experience a regionally limited location.
-In our hectic everyday life that's just something we lack.
+Of course time is an important factor.
+You need time to experience a region intensively.
+This sentence alone actually contains everything that defines slow travel: giving yourself enough opportunity to experience a regional location while traveling.
+In our hectic everyday lives, this is something we are missing.
 What we are looking for.
-Which we find only with difficulty.
-We fly from point A to B. Do not experience the distance anymore.
-Do not experience what different cultures and ways of life we miss.
-What constitutes a country, a region.
-For Slow Travel, the goal is not the reason for traveling, but the path, the close-up and intense experience of being on the move.
-That's what Slow Travel is all about.
-There are so many ways to experience the way of traveling slowly.
+What we only find with difficulty.
+We fly from point A to B. We no longer experience the distance.
+Don't learn about the different cultures and ways of life we miss.
+What makes a country, a region.
+In slow travel, the reason for traveling is not the destination, but rather the journey, the up-close and intensive experience of being on the move.
+That's what slow travel is all about.
+There are so many ways you can experience the art of traveling slowly.
 We tried some of them ourselves:

 -